ATodorovic275/perfume_shop/README.md

 # Perfume shop
-This was my 1th project on the subject of web programming PHP.
+This was my 1th project where i use PHP.

 # Used tehnologies:
   - Php